Home > In The News > Articles > In a Bind: The Unintended Consequences of Non-Compete Agreements on Damages Mitigation

 The enforceability of non-compete agreements is a hot button legal issue.
 But even where a court finds a non-compete agreement enforceable, imposing unnecessarily strict non-competes on employees can have an unintended side-effect that very few people are discussing: increased damages in employment litigation.

-This article by TELG managing principal R. Scott Oswald and TELG principal Adam Augustine Carter was published by The Employment Law Group, P.C. on March 28, 2016.
+TELG managing principal R. Scott Oswald and TELG principal Adam Augustine Carter was published by The Employment Law Group, P.C. on March 28, 2016.

 In a Bind: The Unintended Consequences of Non-Compete Agreements on Damages Mitigation